 We are a service delivery agency that delivers payments and services to the whole of the Australian population.
 A priority of the department is to enable our diverse range of customers to find information about 'how' and 'whether' they are entitled to payments.

 We are continually identifying and scoping documentation which is operational information.
 We also monitor the amount of hits on the IPS website on a monthly basis.
 To date, this has been minimal.

-The plan will be reviewed and updated again in 2015.
+The plan will be revised and updated as appropriate.